sjmaple/lr-demo-provisioning/README.md

     the next versions later on)

-  * some application properties will not be known by LiveRebel and you will not be able to deploy unless you provide suitable values, below are a few example properties that will make the demo application work but they need fine-tuning for the mail and Facebook sections:
+  * some application properties will not be known by LiveRebel and you will not be able to deploy unless you provide suitable values.
+Note that since you're going to manage two different applications in LiveRebel, you'll have to put the Tomcat application servers into a dedicated server group to be able to provide these properties independenly.
+    Below are a few example properties that will make the demo application work but they need fine-tuning for the mail and Facebook sections:

     ```
     db.url=jdbc:mysql://10.127.128.8:3306/answers_java